RakhithJK/dbeaver-cloudbeaver-wiki/JSON-and-Document-View.md

 ### Editing
 To start editing click on the _pencil icon_ in the left panel.
-You will have your document switched to _editing mode_.
+You will have your document switched to _the editing mode_.
 In the editing mode, you can see a toolbar with _apply_ and _revert_ buttons.
 If the document has some unsaved changes in it it will be highlighted with an orange border.